DeKalb, Illinois: Government

 DeKalb has a council-manager government.
 Policy is developed by an elected city council and implemented by an appointed professional city manager.
 The DeKalb City Council is made up of a mayor, elected at-large, and seven alderpersons, elected by ward.
 Each serves a four-year term, with half the council elected every two years.
+Mayor Cohen Barnes is the current mayor and is in his second term.
 A city clerk is also elected every four years to serve as the city's official recordkeeper.
 City council meetings are held the second and fourth Mondays of every month.

 The DeKalb Police Department is the primary law enforcement agency in DeKalb.
 It was founded in 1885 and has 65 sworn officers.
 The current chief of police is David Byrd.

 Education

 Altgeld Hall is the oldest building on the campus of Northern Illinois University.

 There are 11 public schools, one private school, one university and one public library.

 Primary and secondary

 DeKalb is served by both public and private school systems.
 DeKalb Community Unit School District 428 operates eight elementary schools (Grades K–5), Clinton Rosette and Huntley Middle Schools (Grades 6–8), and DeKalb High School (Grades 9–12), which is the home of the Barbs.